reactioncommerce/reaction-component-library/package/src/components/ShippingAddressCheckoutAction/v1/ShippingAddressCheckoutAction.md

         submittedAddress: value,
         suggestedAddresses: [salvos],
         validationErrors: [{
-          details: "Sorry but we believe you meant to enter the address of Salvos Seafood",
+         summary: "Address Not Found",
+         details: "The address as submitted could not be found.
+Please check for excessive abbreviations in the street address line or in the City name.",
+         source: "USPS",
-          type: "warning"
+         type: "error"
         }]
       },
       isProcessing: false